qaisjp/go-discord-irc/README.md

 Things to keep in mind in terms of functionality:

 - This does not work with private IRC/Discord channels (yet)
-- For some reason it runs at 100% CPU

 It's built with configuration in mind, but may need a little bit of tweaking for it to work for you: